-- The course focuses on qualitative research projects. - PhD students at Business and Social Sciences, Aarhus University, are given first priority. - Participants are required to attend both parts of the course and the between-parts group work to receive credit. - About two weeks prior to Day 1 of the course, participants are required to submit a brief description of their research project (2-3 pages), including background, aims of the project, materials and methods, anticipated results, perspectives, and main challenges of the project.
-The description should be uploaded to the course's site to which link and password will be sent on being admitted to the course.
+- The course focuses on qualitative research projects. - PhD students at Business and Social Sciences, Aarhus University, are given first priority. - Participants are required to attend both parts of the course and the between-parts group work to receive credit. - About two weeks prior to Day 1 of the course, participants are required to submit a brief description of their research project (1-2 pages), including background, aims of the project, materials and methods, anticipated results, perspectives, and main challenges of the project.
+The description should be uploaded to Brightspace (LMS) further information will follow.